Florida Cocaine Addiction Rehab

 If you observe cocaine addiction symptoms in a loved one and are concerned that they have a cocaine problem, but you are not sure how to broach the topic with them, talk to one of our counselors.
 They can help walk you through the process of reaching out to your loved one in an effort to help them without pushing them away.

 Withdrawal Effects of Cocaine Abuse

-Addiction includes the high you feel when using a drug as well as the withdrawal symptoms you experience when you discontinue using the drug.
+Addiction includes the high you feel when using a drug as well as the withdrawal symptoms you experience when you stop using the drug.
 Withdrawal doesn't just mean you're craving another high — it means your body is reeling from the change.
 The effects of withdrawal can be very difficult to deal with and create a powerful barrier to recovery if a person tries to quit using on their own.
-These effects include:
+The effects of withdrawal include:

 - Insomnia and disturbing dreams

 - Unclear or slow thinking